Asian shares hit near-decade high, markets await central bank meetings

-Asian shares scaled near-decade peak on Thursday, bolstered by a surge in global stocks to a record high on strong U.S. corporate earnings, while investors awaited the Japanese and European central bank meetings for clues on their policy outlooks.
+Asian shares scaled a near-decade peak on Thursday, bolstered by a surge in global stocks to new records on strong U.S. corporate earnings, while investors awaited the Japanese and European central bank meetings for insight into their policy outlooks.

-Japan’s Nikkei gained 0.1 per cent.
-Australian stocks rose 0.3 per cent and South Korea’s KOSPI advanced 0.15 per cent.
+Japan’s Nikkei gained 0.4 per cent.
+Australian stocks rose 0.6 per cent and South Korea’s KOSPI was fractionally higher.

+Chinese shares were mixed, with blue chips pulling back slightly, while the Shanghai Composite edged higher.
+Hong Kong’s Hang Seng crept up 0.1 per cent.

-The MSCI World index rose for its tenth straight session on Thursday and set a record high for the sixth consecutive day, lifted by all-time closing highs on Wall Street on strong earnings reports.
+The MSCI World index inched up in its 10th straight session of gains on Thursday and set a record high for the sixth consecutive day, lifted by all-time closing highs on Wall Street in the wake of strong earnings reports.

 “In the U.S., the earnings season seems to be surprising a little bit on the upside,” said Bruce McCain, chief investment strategist at Key Private Bank in Cleveland.

-The yen was marginally stronger at 111.83 to the dollar early on Thursday.
+The yen was steady at 111.91 to the dollar on Thursday.

 The Bank of Japan ends its two-day policy meeting on Thursday and is expected to paint a brighter picture of the economy but cut its inflation forecasts again.
 It is set to keep policy unchanged and reinforce that it will lag well behind major global central banks in scaling back its massive stimulus programme.

-The euro was up about 0.1 per cent at $1.1528 early on Thursday, after scaling a 14-month high this week following seemingly hawkish comments by European Central Bank President Mario Draghi.
+The euro was up about 0.1 per cent at $1.1524 on Thursday, after hitting a 14-month high this week following seemingly hawkish comments by European Central Bank President Mario Draghi.

 At Thursday’s meeting, the central bank may drop a reference to its readiness to increase the size or duration of its asset-purchase programme before announcing in the autumn how and when it will start winding down its bond buying.